 Mr. Chairman, in testifying August 4 before the OFCC panel, BPW urged that the guidelines be worded much the same way as those now used by EEOC in order to avoid just such confusion, uncertainty, and delay.
-The need for unification of effort in seeking compliance with equal employment opportunities was clearly brought home to us at that time.
+The need for unification of effort in seeking compliance with equal employment opportunities was clearly brought home to us at simply wish to make note of the issue before this committee.